seemoo-lab/aristoteles/README.md

 This repo contains a Wireshark dissector for the Apple Remote Invocation (ARI) protocol, used between Intel baseband chips and the iOS CommCenter for various management purposes, SMS, telephony and much more.
-Since it is a management interface, some information is using otherinterfaces, such as audio from calls or network traffic.
+Since it is a management interface, some information is using other interfaces, such as audio from calls or network traffic.
 Only Intel basebands support ARI, Qualcomm basebands use QMI.
 Some iPhones were produced with both chip flavors, depending on the region.
 These scripts were tested on an iPhone 11, SE 2020, 8, and 7.
 The iPhone 12 is Qualcomm only, even though Apple acquired the baseband division of Intel recently.
-More information what ARI does can be found in the rC3 talk [Fuzzing the phone in the iPhone](https://media.ccc.de/v/rc3-11358-fuzzing_the_phone_in_the_iphone) as well as our upcoming ESORICS paper *ARIstoteles - Dissecting Apple's Baseband Interface*.
+More information what ARI does can be found in the rC3 talk [Fuzzing the phone in the iPhone](https://media.ccc.de/v/rc3-11358-fuzzing_the_phone_in_the_iphone) as well as our ESORICS paper *ARIstoteles - Dissecting Apple's Baseband Interface*.
 After successful installation and packet capture, the output looks as follows:

 ![SMS](assets/wireshark_sms.png)